etchteam/offline-ux/src/my-first-offline-website.md

 </div>

-## Adding to the cache
+## Add content to the cache

-Now, code can be added to the `service-worker.js` to create the cache!
+Now, code can be added to the `service-worker.js` to create our very own cache!
 To start with the cache API will need to be given...

 - Name: what we're going to call this cache
 - Location: where are the files that we want to cache